 Dried Bean Soups and Stews

-In my opinion, this is where beans really shine, making soups and stews more hearty, filling, and nutritious.
+In my opinion, the addition of beans to soups and stews are where they really shine.
+Beans make soups and stews more hearty, filling, and nutritious.

 A fun variation on tacos is this kid-approved Taco Soup.